shaunlebron/how-we-made-a-game/paths.md

 ## A Smooth Path

-To create a simple paths for the pterodactyls, we used something called [Cubic Hermite splines](http://en.wikipedia.org/wiki/Cubic_Hermite_spline).
+To create a simple path for the pterodactyls, we used something called [Cubic Hermite splines](http://en.wikipedia.org/wiki/Cubic_Hermite_spline).
 It generates a complete smooth path from a set of timed waypoints.

 ![path-hermite](img/path-hermite.png)

-The curvature of the path changes depending on the timing at each waypoint.
+The curvature of the path is dependent on the timing at each waypoint.

 ![path-hermite](img/path-hermite.gif)